X icon white, transparent background.

 ― Kim Scott in Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity

-For managers: Questions to ask in one on ones with employees
+For managers: Questions to ask in 1:1s with employees

 • If there was just one thing you could change about our organization, what would it be and why?